• Sampled SMART Labs

 First, biospecimens are collected following quality control standards.
 Then the biospecimens are packed and shipped via approved coolers to the destination for advanced downstream processing.
 This process is known as a cold-chain logistics utilization plan.

-The cold-chain process also includes real-time data capture technology to document the sample distribution process, handling times, times in transit, recipients, and each additional transition point from start to finish for ultimate accountability.
+The cold-chain process also includes real-time data capture technology to document the sample storage and distribution process, handling times, times in transit, recipients, and each additional transition point from start to finish for ultimate accountability.

 Dry Ice, Wet Ice, cryogenic shippers for transfer vessels such as Liquid Nitrogen Containers are all important transfer methods to maintain integrity for a biological sample.